paulondc/js-typecheck/README.md

 TypeCheck.isInstanceOf(new B(), A)
 ```
 ---
-Checks if the input objects are the same type:
+Checks if the input objects are the same type
 ```javascript
 TypeCheck.isSameType(new Date(), "Not the same!")
 ```
 ---
-Returns if the input is an object:
+Returns if the input is an object
 ```javascript
 TypeCheck.isObject(new Object())
 ```